 If you are facing RICO charges, the last thing you want is for your case to make headlines.
 The more scrutiny on your case, the more difficult it will be to get it heard by a group of impartial jurors.

 If you have been accused of committing a RICO offense, you must retain an experienced criminal defender if you hope to clear your name of the charges against you.

-Find out what’s next for your defense when you reach out to a reputable RICO attorney at Harrison, Hart & Davis for a confidential case review.
+Find out what’s next for your defense when you reach out to a reputable RICO attorney at Harrison & Hart for a confidential case review.
 You can reach us through our secure contact form or by calling (505) 295-3261 to start working on your defense as soon as today.